trunk-io/docs/merge/graph/impacted-targets.md

 Diagram here: add the diagram for the merge commits.

 {% hint style="info" %}
-Our [reference implementation](https://github.com/trunk-io/merge-action/blob/main/src/scripts/compute_impacted_targets.sh) may be useful.
+Our [reference implementation](https://github.com/trunk-io/merge-action/blob/main/src/scripts/compute_impacted_targets.sh) may be useful in guiding your implementation.
 {% endhint %}

 After they are computed, upload them to our services.
-Our API can be found at https://api.trunk.io:443/v1/setImpactedTargets.
-You can POST with the following headers / body:
+Our HTTP POST endpoint can be found at `https://api.trunk.io:443/v1/setImpactedTargets`.
+We expect the following headers / body:
 ```
 HEADERS:
 	Content-Type: application/json,